ibeltagy/ibeltagy.github.io/index.md

 ### News

+- [7/2020] Our paper, [Don't Stop Pretraining](https://github.com/allenai/dont-stop-pretraining) for an honorary mention at ACL2020.

+- [6/2020] Invited serve as a standing reviewer of Computational Linguistics (CL) journal.

 - [6/2020] Gave a talk about **Longformer** to UW NLP [[slides](https://raw.githubusercontent.com/ibeltagy/ibeltagy.github.io/master/assets/longformer-slides.pdf?raw=true)]

 - [6/2020] **Longformer** is now integrated into the [huggingface repo](https://huggingface.co/allenai/longformer-base-4096)